ibm-z-oss-oda/python_ai_toolkit_zos/docs/deployment_best_practices.md

 practices that have emerged on the z/OS platform over decades of practice.

 ## A Word About Air-gapped Systems
-Isolation from the outside world is common practice and an essential security measure for z/OS production environments.
+Isolation from the outside world is a common practice and essential security measure for z/OS production environments.
 Although the pip package manager has not been used to deploy Python products on z/OS before, it has been central to the Python Ecosystem for over 20 years, and it accommodates air-gapped deployments.